MyPureCloud/user-provisioning-scripts-js/README.md

    **Notes**:
    - This code creates a user in your actual organization and assigns the user to a group and a role.
 Be aware that this tutorial code shows how to provision users in your own environment.
 It has minimal error handling and no rollback logic if something goes wrong.
+   - Ensure that the role, group, site name, and phone base that you will assign to users already exists in your Genesys organization.
+This script does not create any new role, group, site name, and phone base.
    - As an alternative, the `user-provisioning-service.js` script enables you to run the create user code as a REST-based service.
 See Step 7, below, for instructions.

 7. To use the alternative `user-provisioning-service.js` script, which enables you to run the script's create-user code as a REST-based service, use the following procedure: